Miguel Berchelt: Initial defences

 Berchelt's first defense came on 15 July at The Forum in Inglewood, California against former WBC super featherweight champion Takashi Miura.
 Miura lost his title to Vargas in The Ring's 2015 Fight of the year.
 Miura had defeated Miguel Román in the Vargas vs. Berchelt undercard to become the WBC's mandatory challenger.
 Berchelt knocked down Miura in the first round and proceeded to out-point the former champion en route to a comfortable win by unanimous decision (120-109, 119-108, 116-111).
 This fight marked only the third time that a Berchelt bout went to the scorecards.
 Miura announced his retirement 2 weeks after this bout.

 In October 2017, it was announced that Berchelt would close out the year by defending his title against Orlando Salido.
-On 14 October, Sean Gibbons, Salido's manager, told the LA Times that the fight had been finalized to take place on 9 December, meaning it would fall on the same day as Vasyl Lomachenko vs. Guillermo Rigondeaux.
+On 14 October, Sean Gibbons, Salido's manager, told the LA Times that the fight had been finalized to take place on 9 December, meaning it would fall on the same day as Vasiliy Lomachenko vs. Guillermo Rigondeaux.
 On 23 October, sources indicated that Berchelt was still having issues with his right hand and would not be able to fight.
 Berchelt was informed by the WBC that he would be allowed a voluntary defence before fighting the winner of Salido vs. Roman.

 On 23 January 2018 a deal was finalized for Berchelt to defend his WBC title against 31 year old Philippine boxer Carlo Magali (29-9-3, 12 KOs) on 10 February in Cancún, Mexico.
 Berchelt had not fought in front of his home fans since July 2011.
 Originally, Cristian Mijares was scheduled to challenge Berchelt, however a deal could not be reached.
 A week before the fight, Magali was replaced by African boxer Maxwell Awuku (44-3-1, 30 KOs).
 Berchelt dropped Awuku twice, winning the bout via TKO in round 3.
 The referee stopped the bout with 14 seconds remaining in the round.
 The first knockdown occurred following a straight right and then the second knockdown, which followed after Awuku beat the count, was from a hard jab.
 The fight was then stopped with Awuku pinned against the ropes receiving power shots.
 The fight, which aired on TV Azteca in Mexico, was watched by 6 million viewers.